Panic of 1825

-The Panic of 1825 was a stock market crash that started in the Bank of England, arising in part out of speculative investments in Latin America, including the imaginary country of Poyais.
-The crisis was felt most acutely in Britain, where it led to the closure of twelve banks.
-It was also manifest in the markets of Europe, Latin America and the United States.
-Nationwide gold and silver confiscation ensued and an infusion of gold reserves from the Banque de France saved the Bank of England from collapse.
-The panic has been called the first modern economic crisis not attributable to an external event, such as a war, and so the start of modern economic cycles.
-The Napoleonic Wars had been highly profitable for all sectors of the British financial system, and the expansionist monetary actions taken during transition from war to peace brought a surge of prosperity and speculative ventures.
-The stock market boom became a bubble and banks caught in the euphoria made risky loans.
+The Panic of 1825 was a stock market crash that originated in the Bank of England, arising partly from speculative investments in Latin America, including the fictitious country of Poyais.
+The crisis was felt most acutely in Britain, where it led to the closure of twelve banks, but also affected markets in Europe, Latin America and the United States.
+An infusion of gold reserves from the Banque de France saved the Bank of England from collapse.
+The panic has been called the first modern economic crisis not attributable to an external event such as war, marking the beginning of modern economic cycles.
+The Napoleonic Wars had been highly profitable for all sectors of the British financial system, and the expansionist monetary actions adopted during the transition from war to peace brought a surge of prosperity and speculative ventures.
+The stock market boom became a bubble, and banks caught in the euphoria made risky loans.

+Britain's financial system developed rapidly between 1770 and the end of the Napoleonic Wars, coinciding with the country's industrialization.
+In 1770, only five stocks were available on the London Exchange, but by 1824, investors could choose from 624 joint-stock companies.